SFZC-WebOps/cairn-pkm/_cairn-pkm/llm/llm-project-instructions.md

 # Cairn-PKM Project Instructions

-*Copy the content below into Claude project settings (not uploaded as a file)*
+*Copy the content below into your LLM's project settings or system prompt*

 ---

-For details on this project, read the files in /mnt/project/
+For details on this project, read the uploaded project files.

 _ARCHITECTURE.md and _INSTALLATION.md describe the Cairn-PKM system Files starting with cmd-*.md are LLM command specifications — read the relevant one before executing any ! command